Firebase O'Reilly: Siege (9 August to 7 October 1970)

 On 3 September the 1/1st in a night defensive position received a ground attack, 17 PAVN were killed while the ARVN lost six killed and eight wounded in the engagement.
 On 8 September elements of the 2/1st, while on a search-and-clear mission near the base, sustained a mortar and ground attack losing two killed and five wounded while killing 13 PAVN.
 At 06:15 on 10 September a mortar attack against the base using 200 82mm rounds followed by a ground probe, resulted in one ARVN killed and nine wounded while the PAVN lost eight killed.
 At 02:00 on 11 September the PAVN again struck the base, but the 2/3/1st killed eight PAVN while losing two killed and five wounded.
 Later that day 2 km southwest of O'Reilly the 2/1/1st engaged elements of the 6th and 29th Regiments entrenched in four or five bunkers.
 The ARVN were supported by airstrikes, helicopter gunships and artillery.
 The ARVN unsuccessfully assaulted the bunkers and then withdrew to their night defensive position.
 The 2/1/1st sustained 21 wounded and eight missing in the attack.

 On 12 September following a 150-round mortar attack, I Corps command declared a tactical emergency at O'Reilly.
 The base was considered subject to an all-out PAVN attack at any moment.
 The weather, meanwhile, was so poor that the use of airstrikes had to be abandoned.
-On 13 September O'Reilly was again attacked with 100 rounds of 82mm followed by a PAVN ground probe.
+On 13 September O'Reilly was again attacked with 100 rounds of 82 mm followed by a PAVN ground probe.
 The one-hour mid-morning unsuccessful attack cost the PAVN ten killed while the defenders incurred two killed and five wounded.
-The next day ARVN elements outside the base sustained 100 rounds of 82mm mortar fire and 20 CS gas rounds of unknown caliber; ARVN losses were one killed and seven wounded.
+The next day ARVN elements outside the base sustained 100 rounds of 82 mm mortar fire and 20 CS gas rounds of unknown caliber; ARVN losses were one killed and seven wounded.
 On 15 September the ARVN 4th Battalion, 1st Regiment was moved by helicopter from Firebase Barbara (16.571°N 107.171°E) to O'Reilly to reinforce the other three battalions of the 1st Regiment.
-The 4/1st lost one killed and nine wounded the next day in a six-round 60mm mortar attack on the base.
+The 4/1st lost one killed and nine wounded the next day in a six-round 60 mm mortar attack on the base.
 That afternoon the tactical emergency condition of the base was lifted.
 From 10–15 September 137 airstrikes were flown in support of the base and the adjacent areas.
 Nineteen B-52 Arc Light missions were delivered south and west of O'Reilly.
 Artillery support was provided from Firebases Barnett (16.566°N 107.055°E) and Barbara, as well as from O'Reilly itself.